Google, Apple facing anti-competitive complaint in Mexico | Technology

 "I have full confidence that (the IFT) will investigate and exercise its powers - in line with international best practices - so that these companies stop abusing their market power to the detriment of developers and consumers," he said.
 According to data firm Statista, over 30 million smartphones were forecast to be sold in Mexico last year.

 Google's Android has the largest market share in Mexico with 77% penetration, according to the latest data from Statcounter.
-Apple is facing scrutiny elsewhere on the continent, with Brazilian regulators having banned the sale of iPhones without a charger earlier this week..
+Apple is facing scrutiny elsewhere in the region, with Brazilian regulators having banned the sale of iPhones without a charger earlier this week..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)